-Strategy 2.10 Simplify Ryan White and AIDS Drug Assistance Program (ADAP) paperwork for clients and providers, including online completion of Ryan White and provider forms and the ability to digitally sign and submit documents.
-Strategy 2.11 Advocate for the Texas Department of State Health Services to implement policy changes that streamline eligibility and renewal certifications to significantly reduce wait times for ADAP-eligible clients to receive medication.
-Activity Ongoing: Establish dialog with community partners, state and local health programs, and community to promote policy, process, and form revisions to provide greater access to forms, digitally sign forms, and streamline eligibility and renewal certifications.
+Strategy 2.10 Advocate for the state to simplify Ryan White and AIDS Drug Assistance Program (ADAP) application process for clients and providers, including online completion of Ryan White and provider forms and the ability to digitally sign and submit documents.
+Strategy 2.11 Advocate for the Texas Department of State Health Services to implement policy changes that streamline eligibility and renewal certifications to significantly reduce wait times for ADAP-eligible clients to receive medication Activity Ongoing: Establish dialog with community partners, state and local health programs, and community to promote policy, process, and form revisions to provide greater access to forms, digitally sign forms, and streamline eligibility and renewal certifications.
 Performance Metric Ongoing dialog as possible and appropriate.